CalmDownVal/casey/readme.md

 - `caseTo: Case` - Required.
 The case to convert the phrase into.
 - `caseFrom?: Case` - If provided, phrase will be treated as a string in the specified case.
-If omitted the function will try to auto-detect the case.
+If omitted the function will attempt to auto-detect the input case.
+This will throw when auto-detection fails.
 - `acronyms?: string[]` - Allows to preserve acronyms across cases (more info below).

-You can also pass a member of the `Case` enum instead of the options object.
+You can also pass just a member of the `Case` enum instead of the options object.
 In such case the argument is treated as the `caseTo` option.

 ```js